Korea19800/startup/README.md

 - **Database** - The information about posts(title,date) in the posts page represent data pulled from the database.
 - **WebSocket** - The count of views,comments in post page and ranking page shows the realtime number of views and comments.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body**
+- **Navigation elements** - I dropped the underlines and changed the color for anchor elements.
+- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Application elements** - Used good contrast and whitespace
+- **Application text content** - Consistent fonts
+- **Application images** - Added Cougar image in the main page.